-1. After the Network Assisted UE selection, the Target UE calls the NW assistant ranging/sidelink positioning service from the Network Assisted UE via the PC5 message.
+1. After the Located UE selection, the Target UE calls the NW assistant ranging/sidelink positioning service from the Located UE via the PC5 message.

-2. After receiving the above direct communication request, the Network Assisted UE may perform the Ranging/Sildelink positioning procedure with Target UE.
+2. After receiving the above direct communication request, the Located UE may perform the Ranging/Sildelink positioning procedure with Target UE.